apache/incubator-weex-cli/toolkit/README.md

 $ bin/weex.js foo/bar/we_file_or_dir_path  [options]

 Options:
-  --qr    display QR code for native runtime, default action when input is a we file
+  --qr     display QR code for native runtime, default action
-  -o      transform weex JS Bundle, output path must specified (single JS bundle
+  -o       transform weex we file to JS Bundle, output path must specified
-          file or dir)
+           (single JS bundle file or dir)
+  --watch  using with -o , watch input path , auto run transform if change
+           happen
   -s       start a http file server, weex .we file will be transforme to JS
            bundle on the server , specify local root path using the option --help   Show help
 ```